-Each year the Trust presents college scholarships of up to $1000 to Westford seniors going to college with an interest in environmental science or related field, demonstrated by coursework and volunteer/community service.
+Each year the Trust presents college scholarships to Westford seniors going to college with an interest in environmental science or related field, demonstrated by coursework and volunteer/community service.

 Education and conservation are foremost in the minds of the Trust directors and we hope to encourage the youth of Westford to follow this same passion.